Enric-Gil-Gallen/NPL-with-Disaster-Tweets/README.md

 - `models`: This is where the trained models are stored, allowing for easy access and efficient local version management.
 - `notebooks`: Contains the core of the model development, with detailed notebooks documenting each step of the creation and refinement process.
 - `package_utils`: A custom package designed to maximize code reusability, adaptable to the changing needs of the project.
+- `DockerFile`: To containerize the development environment and ensure consistency across platforms.

 ## Development Phases